needle-mirror/com.unity.xr.arfoundation/Documentation~/anchor-manager.md

 public ARAnchor AttachAnchor(ARPlane plane, Pose pose);
 ```

 Attaching an anchor to a plane affects the anchor update semantics.
-This type of anchor will only change its position along the normal of the plane to which it is attached, thus maintaining a constant distance from the plane.
+This type of anchor only changes its position along the normal of the plane to which it is attached, thus maintaining a constant distance from the plane.

 A typical use case for attaching an anchor to a plane is to place virtual content on the plane.
 Unity recommends creating the anchor with `AttachAnchor`, and then parenting your content to the anchor.